 - Play the TUTORIAL.
 This tutorial was only included in the demo version of the game before, but has now been added to the full game, so that players who want to skip the story can learn all the basic game mechanics in a quick way.

 You can go back into the main menu at any stage from the “Escape” menu.
 The main menu is only available in the full version of the game.
 The demo sends you straight into HOME.

 Added duffel bags full of cash to the range in HOME, which spawn cash pickups when shot.
 You can use this to get a feel of the pickup range of cash bullets and grenades, and also to get money to try out other equipment like sticky grenades or hologram decoys.

 When you reload while having a few Smart Rounds left, the money for these remaining rounds is now returned to you.

 Increased the rate at which the story text reveals if you press any key.

 It is now possible to rapidly build the same object (e.g. barricades or mines) by keeping the mouse button pressed.

 In endless mode, the maximum wave number is no longer shown as “99”, but as “–“.
-The value of “99” has misled some players into believing that it’s possible to reach wave 99, and that wave 99 is the final wave in endless mode (both these things are not technically correct).
+The value of “99” has misled some players into believing that it’s possible to reach wave 99, and that wave 99 is the final wave in endless mode.

 Bug & performance fixes